wavesplatform/docs.wavesplatform/docs/en/blockchain/account/alias.md

 ## Create Alias

 To create an alias, you have to send a [Create Alias transaction](/en/blockchain/transaction-type/create-alias-transaction).
-There are the following options to send the transaction:
+There are the following options for sending the transaction:
 * In [Waves.Exchange](https://waves.exchange/) app developed by the third-party team from the community.
 See the [Create Personal Alias](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-account/online-desktop-alias) article of Waves.Exchange documentation.
 * Using [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries/).
 See also the [How to Create Transaction and Broadcast It to Blockchain](/en/building-apps/how-to/basic/transaction) article.